marzi-heidari/styled-and-diverse-image-captioning/README.md

-##Styled and Diverse Image Captioning
+## Styled and Diverse Image Captioning

+A model for generating styled and diverse captions without needing to traing on styled or densly labeled dataset.